north-road/slyr/docs/user_guide/troubleshooting.md

 >
 > - If the SVG are unique and required, import them to a style using the [ImportSVGsToStyle](https://carto.maps.arcgis.com/home/item.html?id=c25ab2da6ae343af9acc632120c7cf01){:target="_blank" rel="noopener"}_ ArcGIS Pro Add-In by DStephen_carto.

+## Tool not working ##
+If a tool is not working, we apologise that this is impacting your workflow.
+If it is a bug, we tend to try and fix this, historically, quite quickly.
+> **Workaround:**
+>
+> - Check if you are using the Community Edition or the Full Licence of **SLYR**.
+If you are using the Community Edition, then the tool is not yet available in the licence version.
+> - If you are using the fully licenced **SLYR**, send us an [email](mailto:info@north-road.com) immediately with as much as detail as possible including the files.
+We will look into the bug and get back to you with a solution.
+Once solved, we will push up a new version to the QGIS Plugin Manager with all the fixes.

 ## Update my SLYR licence ##
 **SLYR** is updated regularly and **QGIS** will let you know when a new version has been released.
 To update your version: